-Active Oahu military and local residents with proper state ID are also FREE.
+Kids 12 & under, active military and local residents with proper ID are FREE.

-There is a snack bar located at the upper level area of the park, right across from cashiers window.
+YES – A snack bar is located on the upper level of the park, across from cashier

 Beach wheel chairs are available for free, see the volunteers at Hanauma Bay.